17 Aug How to Optimize Your Amazon Product Listing (and Why You Should)

 Your product title holds the majority weight in determining relevance for each Amazon shopper search.
 Leveraging resources for search engine optimization (SEO) will prove invaluable in the long run, as whatever you write should be based on well-researched keywords that will appeal to the value and relevance of your product.

 However, be careful not to overload your title to the point that it doesn’t make sense by the time an actual human reads it.
 Leaning into Amazon’s algorithm will definitely increase your visibility, but a jumbled product title will fall short of impacting your conversion rates.

 It’s also important to be mindful of the length of your title.
 You cannot exceed 200 characters, but utilizing at least 150 characters is optimal.
 This is the sweet spot for keyword indexing.

 2. Describe Your Product Strategically

 Your product description and bullet points should also be tailored around your keyword research.
 If you’re familiar with SEO and the importance of content hierarchy, you might think of the product title as your H1 header, and each bullet point as an H2.
-These points (aka sub headers) strengthen your relevance from an Amazon algorithm perspective, but they are also a chance for you to add value propositions that will help you stand out from competitors.
+These points (aka sub headers) strengthen your relevance from an Amazon algorithm perspective, but they are also a chance for you to add value propositions that will help you with optimizing product listings and to stand out from competitors.